I learned how to surf on a weekend cruise. Here is my advice if you want to try it too

 On at least Explorer of the Seas, there used to be something called the Eco-learning station.

-The ship's Eco-Learning Stations were located either side of the Aquarium Bar on deck 4.
+The ship's Eco-Learning Stations were located on either side of the Aquarium Bar on deck 4.
 The stations produced a large data set of complementary, comprehensive atmospheric and oceanographic measurements along the cruise ship's itinerary and provided over 80,000 cruise ship passengers with guided tours of the research laboratories aboard.

 Data collected by the Ocean Lab program was placed in the public domain, and made available to researchers, students, and the public through an online portal.